MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-parents-app.md

   - Microsoft Teams
 ---

-# Set up Parents in Microsoft Teams for Education
+# Set up the Parents app in Microsoft Teams for Education

-Parents in Teams for Education helps educators securely connect and engage with the parents and guardians of the students in their class teams using Teams chat, which will scale across the educator's organization.
+The Parents feature in Teams for Education helps educators securely connect and engage with the parents and guardians of the students in their class teams using Teams chat, which will scale across the educator's organization.
 All parent and guardian data is provisioned using School Data Sync, allowing IT staff to smoothly set things up.

 ## Requirements